snoyberg/mono-traversable/README.md

     maximumEx :: mono -> Element mono
     minimumEx :: mono -> Element mono

--- Instances must obey the laws:
---
--- * @otoList (opoint x) = [x]@
---
--- MonoPointed does not require a Monoid.
--- However, for a Monoid, the above law
--- can be expressed as @oconcatMap opoint == id@ class MonoFoldable mono => MonoPointed mono where
+class MonoFunctor mono => MonoPointed mono where
     opoint :: Element mono -> mono
 ```

-MonoPointed abstracts over the concept of a singleton.
+MonoPointed abstracts over the concept of a singleton. `opoint` is the same as `pure` from Applicative.
+Since mono-traversable did not bother with a `MonoApplicative` typeclass, we added `MonoPointed` to still have the functionality of `pure`.
-The `Pointed` typeclass fell out of favor in the Haskell community because it has no meaningful laws.
-However, in the Mono version we are creating a relation to Foldable.
-Perhaps that means the class should be called something else.

 ### MonoTraversable